robertorcosta/azure-docs.pt-br/articles/sql-database/sql-database-read-scale-out.md

 Para obter mais informações, consulte [Bancos de dados - Criar ou Atualizar](https://docs.microsoft.com/rest/api/sql/databases/createorupdate).

-## <a name="using-tempdb-on-read-only-replica"></a>Usando TempDB em réplica somente leitura
+## <a name="using-tempdb-on-read-only-replica"></a>Using TempDB on read-only replica

-O banco de dados TempDB não é replicado para as réplicas somente leitura.
-Cada réplica tem sua própria versão do banco de dados TempDB que é criada quando a réplica é criada.
-Ele garante que o TempDB seja atualizável e possa ser modificado durante a execução da consulta.
-Se sua carga de trabalho somente leitura depender do uso de objetos TempDB, você deverá criar esses objetos como parte do script de consulta.
+The TempDB database is not replicated to the read-only replicas.
+Each replica has its own version of TempDB database that is created when the replica is created.
+It ensures that TempDB is updateable and can be modified during your query execution.
+If your read-only workload depends on using TempDB objects, you should create these objects as part of your query script.

 ## <a name="using-read-scale-out-with-geo-replicated-databases"></a>Usar escala de leitura com bancos de dados replicados geograficamente

-Se você estiver usando a expansão de leitura para balancear a carga de cargas de trabalho somente leitura em um banco de dados que é replicado geograficamente (por exemplo, como um membro de um grupo de failover), verifique se a expansão de leitura está habilitada nos bancos de dados primário e secundário replicado geograficamente.
-Essa configuração garantirá que a mesma experiência de balanceamento de carga continue quando o aplicativo se conectar ao novo primário após o failover.
+If you are using Read Scale-Out to load-balance read-only workloads on a database that is geo-replicated (for example, as a member of a failover group), make sure that read scale-out is enabled on both the primary and the geo-replicated secondary databases.
+This configuration will ensure that the same load-balancing experience continues when your application connects to the new primary after failover.
 Se estiver se conectando ao banco de dados secundário geograficamente replicado com escala de leitura habilitada, suas sessões com `ApplicationIntent=ReadOnly` serão roteadas para uma das réplicas da mesma forma que roteamos conexões no banco de dados primário.
 As sessões sem `ApplicationIntent=ReadOnly` serão roteadas para a réplica primária do secundário replicado geograficamente, que também é somente leitura.
-Como o banco de dados secundário replicado geograficamente tem um ponto de extremidade diferente do banco de dados primário, historicamente para acessar o secundário, não era necessário definir `ApplicationIntent=ReadOnly`.
+Because geo-replicated secondary database has a different endpoint than the primary database, historically to access the secondary it wasn't required to set `ApplicationIntent=ReadOnly`.
 Para garantir a compatibilidade com versões anteriores, o `sys.geo_replication_links` DMV mostra `secondary_allow_connections=2` (qualquer conexão de cliente é permitida).

 > [!NOTE]
-> Não há suporte para Round Robin ou qualquer outro roteamento com balanceamento de carga entre as réplicas locais do banco de dados secundário.
+> Round-robin or any other load-balanced routing between the local replicas of the secondary database is not supported.

-## <a name="next-steps"></a>Próximas etapas
+## <a name="next-steps"></a>Próximos passos

-- Para obter informações sobre a oferta de hiperescala do banco de dados SQL, consulte [camada de serviço de hiperescala](./sql-database-service-tier-hyperscale.md).
+- For information about SQL Database Hyperscale offering, see [Hyperscale service tier](./sql-database-service-tier-hyperscale.md).